Leader Standard Work

 - Do it in a way that is standardized, repeatable, and teachable — across a large enterprise that might span the globe

-Leader Standard Work checklists should be followed for a large percentage of lean management tasks:
+that Leader Standard Work checklists should be followed:

 - Department Supervisors — 50%